-- Pour the crushed tomatoes and paprika into the pan and mix well.
+- Add the crushed tomatoes and paprika to the pan and mix well.

 - Continue to cook for about 10 to 15 minutes, reducing the liquid released from the tomatoes until a somewhat thick sauce is achieved.

 Serving and Storing Sofrito

-If you're using the sofrito as an ingredient in another recipe, allow it to cool for a few minutes before adding it to your dish.
-Warm sofrito is preferred if you're serving it as a sauce with fried eggs or rice.
+If you are using the sofrito as an ingredient in another recipe, allow it to cool for a few minutes before adding it to your dish.
+Warm sofrito is preferred if you are serving it as a sauce with fried eggs or rice.

 Sofrito Is a Global Sauce

 As with many Spanish dishes and sauces, sofrito has been incorporated into many other cuisines, including Cuban, Puerto Rican, and Dominican.
-Spain's global colonization throughout history took the sauce to Latin America, the Philippines, and many other places in the world.
+Spain's global colonization throughout history took the sauce not just to Latin America, however, but also the Philippines, and many other places around the world.
 It is very common in Caribbean food and each island puts its own spin on sofrito.
 You can even see sofrito's influence in French and Italian sauces.